Single sign-on (SSO)

 You can create logon tokens through the .NET API using GetLogonToken(LogOnParameters) or through the REST API using POST /LogOn/Token.
 Specify the EffectiveAccountName in the options when calling with administrator account privileges to log on a different, specified user account.
 For more information and a working example, see POST /LogOn/Token.

-For session tokens, you can first log on the desired user using ILogonService in .NET or POST /LogOn using the REST API.
-Similar to when creating a logon token, you can specify the EffectiveAccountName when calling with administrator account privileges.
-Using the session ID you obtain as a result of logging on, you can use ISessionService methods or a REST method such as POST /Session/CustomAttributes to customize the session, then create a session token using ILogonService.GetSessionToken or POST /Logon/GetSessionToken.
+For session tokens, first log on the desired user using ILogonService in .NET or POST /LogOn using REST.
+Similar to logon tokens, you can specify the EffectiveAccountName when calling with administrator account privileges.
+In version 24.4 and higher, you can also specify CustomAttributes to apply or AccountProperties for creating or updating accounts; otherwise, use the session ID you obtain by logging on to call ISessionService methods or a REST method such as POST /Session/CustomAttributes to customize the session.
+Finally, create a session token using ILogonService.GetSessionToken or POST /Logon/GetSessionToken.

 6.2.
 Using tokens